- Our Hospital

 Charity – Sheffield Children’s Hospital

 Sheffield Children’s NHS Foundation Trust is one of only four dedicated children’s hospital trusts in the UK and provides integrated healthcare for children and young people, including community and mental health care as well as acute and specialist services.
-During 2018 we raised over £2,000
+We raised over £2,000

 Charity – Action Duchenne